raiden-network/spec/messaging.rst

 Withdraw Confirmation
 ------------------------

-Message used by the :ref:`withdraw-request-message` receiver to confirm the request after validating it's input.
+Message used by the :ref:`withdraw-request-message` receiver to confirm the request after validating its input.

 Preconditions
 ^^^^^^^^^^^^^